berrywhite96/lovelace-shutter-row/README.md

 Simple shutter card with preset buttons and button customization for Home Assistant.

+## **WARNING: This card is no longer developed**

+This card will be no longer supported.
+Currently, it works with the example YAML below, but this is not guaranteed for future Home Assistant updates.
+As newer, prettier and more feature rich cards exist, this card makes also no sense anymore.
+Use the beautiful [Bubble Card](https://github.com/Clooos/Bubble-Card) or [Mushroom](https://github.com/piitaya/lovelace-mushroom).

 <img width="496" alt="Shutter row card example" src="https://user-images.githubusercontent.com/24818127/192158290-8d833fa2-912d-4232-996a-ef4ff99f660c.png">

 ## Install